coecms/bash_tutorial/vars_and_loops.md

 Inara Serra
 ```

 This is a callback to last week's pipes: The output of `finger` is piped into `head -1` to get only the first line, that is piped into `tr -s '\t' ' '` to convert the tabs into spaces and condense successive spaces into a single space.
-And finally `cut -d ' ' -f 4-` is used to split the line into space deliited fields and only get the fields starting from 4th.
+And finally `cut -d ' ' -f 4-` is used to split the line into space delimited fields and only get the fields starting from 4th.

 To get this output into a variable, the whole line is surrouned by either `$( )` or ``: